Skip to main content

 The framework’s operational safeguards run by default without your team operating them:

-• Matched IAP holdout — comparison cohort kept on store billing; churn impact is measurable, not assumed.
+• Matched store-billing holdout — comparison cohort kept on store billing; churn impact is measurable, not assumed.

 • Gated thresholds — each wave’s go/no-go runs on pre-agreed retention, payback, billing-health, and support-volume thresholds.